 THE SECRETARIAT of the Global Fund continued to benefit in 2005 from the services of many individuals, including those on short-term contracts and secondments.
 Based in Geneva (the Global Fund has no country offices), the staff includes almost sixty nationalities and is led by Richard Feachem, Executive Director since July 2002.
-Listed here (by individual department) are all those who have either been recruited through international competition to fixed-term (two-year) contracts or who worked at the Global Fund for at least six months in 2005.
-For each individual, his or her job title and country of origin are also indicated.
+Listed here (by individual

-An asterisk (\) indicates those individuals who left before 31st December 2005.
-A double asterisk (\\) specifies secondees.
+An asterisk () indicates those individuals who left before 31st December 2005.
+A double asterisk () specifies secondees.